Meet the Team

 I began my first aid career in 1972, undertaking a public first aid course delivered by St John Ambulance, after my mother-in-law died of a heart attack and I did not know what to do.

+After a couple of years, during which time I had continued training and been a volunteer at public events, I was asked by St John to become a part-time instructor (trainer) for my local unit.
 I later gained a full-time post at our county office and they subsequently sent me on a course that had been developed by St John National HQ, designed to enable Tutors to train local trainers.
 I then was able to assist NHQ in delivery of the Tutor course.
 During my time with St John I continued to work full time as a trainer but also combined this with my volunteer role within St John.
 Eventually I was given the county training managers role to be combined with the Commissioner of Training (volunteers) for St John South & West Yorkshire.

 In 1991 I discovered that St John Ambulance was twinned with Kenya.
 From childhood it had been my ambition to visit Kenya and thus I asked if I could be of any assistance to St John Ambulance Kenya.
 Upon discovering that not only was I a trainer but a Tutor, St John Kenya asked if I would deliver training for the St John members in Kenya.
 The first course delivered was for the Kenyan Police training College in the foothills of Mt Kenya, the second at the St John HQ in Nairobi.
 I learned a lot from this unique experience, learning to combat frequent and extensive power cuts whilst devising and delivering training aids to students who may not speak or understand English.